Recently, some notable events took place affecting the national condo market.

 Condo buildings can sell units to not only residential owners, but also businesses.

-However, the FHA considered much of these commercial component excessive and deemed many buildings ineligible because of it.
+However, the FHA considered much of this commercial component excessive and deemed many buildings ineligible because of it.

 Going forward, decisions will be judged on a case-by-case basis and allow for more commercial use.